marko-js/marko/packages/marko/docs/conditionals-and-lists.md

 > </dl>
 > ```

-> **Note:** If a key is not set, Marko will use the index of an item as its key.
+> **Note**: If a key is not set, Marko will use the index of an item as its key.
 However this only works perfectly if items are only ever added or removed at the end of a list.
 Here's an example where things break down: if we have a list of `["A", "B", "C"]` and reverse the order, index keys would cause "A" to be transformed into "C" (and "C" into "A"), rather than just swapping them.
 Additionally if these components contained state, the new "C" would contain the state from the old "A" (and vice-versa).
 Be aware, stateful components include tags like the native `<input>` element.
 For this reason **it is always recommended to set a `key` on tags in a `<for>`.**